 When you choose to become a newsletter subscriber, data store customer, or donor, we use Salesforce and Sailthru to manage this information.
 Sailthru places a cookie on your computer when you visit our website, and if you have provided us with an email address, we receive information about your personal use of our website and newsletter products.
 ProPublica limits access to all such user data for the purposes of newsletters, fundraising, and customer service only, and we require our employees with access to these systems to use modern authentication methods.

 ProPublica does not share, trade, sell, or otherwise release donors’ personal information to any third parties.
 This includes all donor information that is obtained both online and offline.
-Donors who contribute more than $5,000 will appear in our 990 filings with the IRS, as required by law, but otherwise, we do not disclose donor information without your explicit consent.
+Names and addresses of donors who contribute $5,000 or more will appear in our 990 filings with the IRS, as required by law, and we will publish these filings on our website.
+But otherwise, we do not disclose donor information without explicit consent.

 When you choose to download the ProPublica application from the Apple Store or Google Play, those services assign your device a unique ID; that device token is used to provide optional notifications and provide log details about crashes or application errors, in order to maintain high level of application responsiveness and reliability.
 ProPublica uses Firebase, a Google product, to collect and manage this data.
 ProPublica receives only aggregated, anonymized data related to the use of such applications.